-The area surrounding the bridge has been transformed into a lovely public park, with walkways along the creek and cafes at the water’s edge.
-And a dramatic anamorphic projection called the “archAngel” now watches over the concrete bridge and its visitors.
+The bridge’s surrounding area has been transformed into a lovely public park, with walkways along the creek and cafes at the water’s edge.
+A dramatic anamorphic projection called the “archAngel” now watches over the concrete bridge and its visitors.

-This humble Community Bridge, once a barrier between neighborhoods, has become a symbolic and a genuine point of connection for the town of Frederick.
+This humble Community Bridge, once a barrier between neighborhoods, has become Frederick’s symbolic and genuine point of connection.
 It’s a monument to the practicality and feasibility of truly public art.
 And it’s an inspiring example of how art can establish common ground among people.

 Carroll Creek Linear Park

 If you find yourself in downtown Frederick, Maryland, the area surrounding the ivy-covered stone bridge has been transformed into a lovely public park, Carroll Creek Park, with walking paths, a playground, and plenty of green space.
-It’s the perfect spot to relax on a warm day or take a walk with your family.
+It’s the perfect spot to relax or walk with your family on a warm day.

 All these bridges are part of the park, and they’re definitely a sight to see.
-The park stretches for almost two miles, and it’s a great place to take a walk or just enjoy the scenery.
-There are all sorts of shops and restaurants along the way, so you can make a day of it.
+The park stretches for almost two miles and is a great place to walk or enjoy the scenery.
+There are many shops and restaurants along the way so you can make a day of it.

-The bridges themselves are all different, and they each have their own unique design.
+The bridges are all different, each with a unique design.
 You can’t help but be impressed by the creativity and artistry that went into creating them.

-The Carroll Creek Bridge is a beautiful and unique addition to the city of Frederick, Maryland.
+The Carroll Creek Bridge is a beautiful and unique addition to Frederick, Maryland.
 However, it’s not just a bridge – it’s also an art installation that tells a story.

 The creek below the bridge was once polluted and considered unusable, but the installation of the bridge has helped to revitalize the area.
-The bridge is made from recycled materials, and the story it tells is one of hope and rebirth.
+The bridge is made from recycled materials, and its story is one of hope and rebirth.

 If you’re ever in Frederick, be sure to check out the Carroll Creek Bridge.
 It’s a beautiful example of what can be accomplished when people come together to create something positive.

 If you’re interested in learning more about other beautiful destinations, be sure to subscribe to our free travel newsletter.
-We’ll send you all the latest information, and you’ll be able to explore the world with us.
+We’ll send you all the latest information, and you can explore the world with us.